pwhittlesea/pwhittlesea.github.com/content/posts/2024-07-21-project-decomposition/index.md

 1. We want our customers to be able to delete their mistakes, so 'Delete' under 'Post APIs' is now included.
 2. We also want our support team to love us; so instead of handling hundreds of 'Please delete my account' emails, we will let customers do it themselves.
-3. Having to provide an IP address is incredibly impractical for B2C applications as most customers do not know how do get, or even what an IP address is.
-IP allow lists are good for getting started but a WAF will help us reach more customers by being internet accessible.
+3. Having to provide an IP address is incredibly impractical for {{< term "B2C" >}} applications as most customers do not know how do get, or even what an IP address is.
+IP allow lists are good for getting started but a {{< term "WAF" >}} will help us reach more customers by being internet accessible.

 ## Summary